EU and non EU students

 It gives you some tips and information about health care in Belgium, life on the campus and it gives you the opportunity to ask questions about your health.

-Before coming to your appointment, please fill in the medical questionnaire.
-You can fill in this form online and come to your appointment with a printed version or you can send us the completed questionnaire by email a this email address : aide-sante@uclouvain.be
+• Before coming to your appointment, please fill in the medical questionnaire.
+You can fill the questionnaire online and take it with you to your appointment or you can send it by email at the following address: aide-sante@uclouvain.be

 In Louvain-la-Neuve: the « Point de Repère », 10 rue des Wallons.
 Phone: 010/47 20 02